melzoghbi/OutlookConnectorSDK/README.md

 This is how the outlook group connector message looks like:
 ![ogcmessagescreenshot](https://cloud.githubusercontent.com/assets/11993393/17452149/906877e4-5b3a-11e6-94d8-d28c38fcf663.PNG)

-## A live sample showcase for outlook connectors integration web app
+## A live demo for group connectors integration web app
 I have built this application that demonstrates outlook connector integration showcase that includes an integration for "Connect to Office 365" button in a third party website and how to send a detailed canvas messages to a group.

 ### How to Use it: